Participants recommend this programme

 - Lunches and coffee breaks

-- All training documents: Binder including all presentations and supporting documents; Access to all training material via UITP's electronic library Mobi+ (after the training)
+- Training material: all presentations and support documents.
+Access to all training material via UITP's electronic library, MyLibrary (after the training)

 Groups generally consist of 25 participants and are limited to about 30 in order to increase the learning experience and interaction during the programme.
 Places allocated on a first-come, first-served basis.